Government Set to Ban Boiling Lobsters Alive

-The British Veterinary Association has joined calls from animal rights groups for a ban on boiling lobsters alive.
+The government is finally listening to calls from the public, MPs, and animal rights groups for a ban on boiling lobsters alive.

-The British vets have demanded that the inhumane practice – which still takes place in many restaurants across the UK – be outlawed on the grounds of cruelty to animals.
+The inhumane practice – which still takes place in many restaurants across the UK – will be outlawed when invertebrates like crabs and lobsters are included in the provisions of the Animal Welfare (Sentience) Bill and afforded protections.

 Lobsters are sentient beings, and in an official report presented to the European Commission, a panel of scientific experts concluded beyond doubt that they can suffer and feel pain – just as humans and other animals can.